Serious Injury Law Limited Client Care Information Document and terms and conditions

 In much the same way as you can insure your car or home against damage, you can insure yourself against the risk of being left with a bill for legal costs at the end of your case.
 You can buy this insurance after your claim begins.
 The legal expenses insurers would, subject to their terms, pay any of the legal costs incurred with us and the disbursements that the other side do not pay.
 They may also pay any legal costs and disbursements that you must pay to the other side.

-Most motor insurance policies may include legal expenses cover.
+Many motor insurance policies may include legal expenses cover.
 They usually limit the amount of cover to £50,000.
-Similarly, if you are a member of a Trade Union, you are likely to be insured for legal costs - if either of these situations applies to you, please inform us and we will make enquiries with them.
+Similarly, if you are a member of a Trade Union, you are likely to be insured for legal costs – if either of these situations applies to you, please inform us and we will make enquiries with them.
 It is possible that you or a family member or someone connected to you will already have some legal expenses insurance that covers you, perhaps without realising it.
 Even seemingly unrelated policies can include it, such as home/contents insurance; credit cards; car breakdown policies; travel or life insurance amongst others.
 If you, a family member or someone you are connected with has any of these policies, please send the policy documents to us and we will check them for you.

-These are often referred to as "no win no fee" agreements and are common if a claimant does not already have legal expenses insurance.
+These are often referred to as “No Win, No Fee” agreements and are common if a claimant does not already have legal expenses insurance.
 A CFA is a written contract between you and us.
-The CFA states that if the claim is successful you agree to reward us for our success - this is known as a 'success fee' and is payable at the end of the case.
+The CFA states that if the claim is successful you agree to reward us for our success – this is known as a ‘success fee’ and is payable at the end of the case.
 At the outset we agree what the success fee will be.
 It is usually a % of the total amount of the legal costs you incur with us.

 We deal with several after-the-event legal expenses insurers, although we are not contractually obliged to send business to any of them.
 We may agree to deal with your case under our firm’s own legal expenses insurance policy.
 Please note, we are not authorised by the Financial Conduct Authority.
 However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by Solicitors Regulation Authority.
 The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register.
 You may ask us for a list of insurers who we transact after-the-event legal expenses insurance business with or you may source and recommend your own choice.
 We are obliged to tell you that we are an insurance intermediary, not an insurer, and that we cannot manufacture insurance products.
 We act for you not the insurer.

-The law now requires solicitors, as well as banks, building societies and others, to obtain satisfactory evidence of the identity of their clients.
+The law now requires solicitors, as well as banks, building societies, accountants and others, to obtain satisfactory evidence of the identity of their clients.
 This is because solicitors who deal with money and property on behalf of their clients can be used by criminals wishing to launder money.
 To comply with the Money Laundering Regulations, we may need to obtain evidence of your identity.
-Being asked for identification (known as 'client due diligence' under the Regulations) does not mean that you are under suspicion.
+Being asked for identification (known as ‘client due diligence’ under the Regulations) does not mean that you are under suspicion.
 The identification requirements mean that we may need to see personal documentation to establish your identity and your address.
 This documentation can include two or more of, amongst others: a current signed passport; photo card driving licence; birth certificate; a recent Gas, Electricity or other household bill.
 One of the documents must include your photograph.
 Please see below for how long we will retain the documentation.

 When we initially receive your instructions to act, we will check that those instructions do not cause a conflict with other interests we must protect.
 For instance, if we have acted for your proposed opponent as our client in the past, we may have some of their information that could now benefit your case.
 To protect the confidentiality of that information and that client, we would decline to act on your behalf.
 You would then need to consider seeking alternative representatives.